+

 This time, Indian Express has reported quoting Gandhinagar superintendent of police Ravi Teja Vasamsetty, Langa has been booked on charges of possession of documents related to the Gujarat Maritime Board.

-The SP did not respond to Express’s queries on the sections under which Langa had been booked in the fresh FIR, saying only that the documents were recovered from Langa’s possession during his arrest in the GST fraud case.
+The SP did not respond to the Express’s queries on the sections under which Langa had been booked in the fresh FIR, saying only that the documents were recovered from Langa’s possession during his arrest in the GST fraud case.

 He is the sole accused in the case, police said.